Home Page

 on a cruise is that it over quickly, racing down the lines of moored boats to

-Emerging out of Cowes and into the Solent revealed things
+Emerging out of Cowes and into the Solent revealed that things

-were very different from both the morning and life on the upper river;
+were very different from both the morning passage across and life on the upper river;

-the SW wind had characteristically risen to 5-6, blowing a steep high chop (and
+the SW wind had characteristically risen to a 5-6, blowing up a steep high chop (and

 delayed)